PoojaSolanki2017/Nextflow_Pipelines/README.md

 # Nextflow_Pipelines
 Pipeline development using nextflow

-## Start with by creating a conda environment for nextflow
+## Start by creating a conda environment for nextflow

     conda create --name bioinfo_pipelines